Community Behavioral Standards

 - A hearing body of peers, when available

-- Option to have a procedural advisor/advocate during a formal hearing
+- Option to have a procedural advisor during the formal hearing

-- Opportunity to question adverse testimony during the hearing
+- Opportunity to question adverse testimony during the formal hearing

 - Opportunity to present your case, including the personal or written testimony of witnesses on your behalf